Pbotsaris/my_sqlite/README.md

 ## Running

-When you import a table you don't need to provide the full path of a csv CSV to run a query:
+When you import a table you don't need to provide the full path of a CSV to run a query:

     sqlite>import players data/nba_players.csv
     sqlite>SELECT * FROM players WHERE Player='Nelson Bobb';